RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/creating-subscription.md

 For a new subscription, you will need to provide the following:

 1. A subscription name
-1. Your cloud provider (currently only AWS is supported; other cloud providers will be added in the future)
 1. The cloud region (e.g. "us-west-2") you want your databases to be created in.
 This should be in the same region as the applications that will be connecting as you will be using AWS' [VPC